daveblackuk/VSR/README.md

 • Some icons do not render correctly in MSFS; this is due to limitations in the MSFS internal browser.
 This due to the style sheets in the tabulator framework used for the tables; it is on the backlog to resolve (if possible).

-• Window sizing is an issue with SU9 and currently (9th Aug) SU10, this also causes issues with scrollbars - The app uses a fixed size but the enclosing window size is not persistant, known ASOBO fault.

 ## Authors